Here's how to vote Monday in Ottawa's municipal election | CBC News

 Residents who cannot present an acceptable piece of identification will have to make a statutory declaration at their voting place.

-The city says electors can also bring their voter notification letter to their voting place to expedite the process.
+The city says electors can also bring their voter notification letter to their voting place to speed the process.

 More information for voters in Ottawa's 2022 municipal election is available on the city's website.

-Mayoral candidates Nour Kadri, Bob Chiarelli, Catherine McKenney and Mark Sutcliffe will debate Tuesday evening on a special episode of CBC Ottawa News at 6.
-The debate will also be livestreamed on CBC.ca and on CBC Gem.
+Mayoral candidates Bob Chiarelli, Nour Kadri, Catherine McKenney and Mark Sutcliffe will debate Tuesday evening on a special episode of CBC Ottawa News at 6.
+The debate will also be livestreamed online and on CBC Gem.